vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `(name: string) => MockInstance`

 Sets internal mock name.
-Usefull to see what mock has failed the assertion.
+Useful to see what mock has failed the assertion.

 ### getMockName